A-BartKow/Azure-Project-Rebrickable/README.md

 3. Sets - dimension table with heap index and replicate distribution
 4. Owned Sets - fact table with clustered columnstore index and hash distribution on users' profile id

+The data from `cleansed` container on `rebrickabledevadlsgen2` is initially loaded to `Rebrickabledevsqldw.dbo` temporary schema.
+Later on it is being loaded to `Rebrickabledevsqldw.Rebrickable` schema as part of SQL script.

-The whole SQL script for desiging `Rebrickabledevsqldw` is published in /synapse/sqlscript/Rebrickable-SLQ DW design.json file in this repository.
+The whole SQL script for designing and loading the data to `Rebrickabledevsqldw.Rebrickable` schema is published in /synapse/sqlscript/Rebrickable-SLQ DW design.json file in this repository.

 ### Querying data in SQL Server Management Studio
-Following screenshot is showing the database content of `Rebrickabledevsqldw` which is avaliable for querying the data
+Following screenshot is showing the database content of `Rebrickabledevsqldw` which is avaliable for querying the data:
 ![image](https://github.com/user-attachments/assets/7c5ed73e-69ea-479d-a5b4-0e413f64655b)

-The data have been queried
 ![image](https://github.com/user-attachments/assets/ce973899-bdb7-4b84-9b64-3f28c72bdb10)

 ## Azure Data Factory orchestration for daily loads